 Amateur Photographer verdict

 The Feelworld LUT7 offers a 7-inch display for less than the price of 5-inch external monitors from Atomos or Blackmagic.
 It’s another monitor-only device (no external recording) but that is often enough in itself.
-It shares the same maximum 4K 30 frame rate as the smaller 5.7-inch model, but it does come with the ability to preview custom 3D LUTs, which can be important when working with colourists or on more advanced film projects.
+It shares the same maximum 4K 30 frame rate as the smaller 5.7-inch model, yet does have the ability to preview custom 3D LUTs, which can be important when working with colourists or on more advanced film projects.

-While the price is very good for a 7-inch external display, it’s worth pointing out that the larger screen size practically doubles the weight, so this may be less practical for handheld or gimbal shooting.
+While the price is very good for a 7-inch external display, it’s worth pointing out that the larger screen size practically doubles the weight; which may be less practical for handheld or gimbal shooting.
 This is a factor with all 7-inch external screens.
-It’s also worth spending some time checking out the full Feelworld external monitor range, which is pretty extensive.
+It’s also worth spending some time checking out the full Feelworld external monitor range, as it is pretty extensive.

 BEST FULLHD VIDEO MONITOR